Shadox-0495/excel-music-player/README.md

 ## Explanation
 Why? you may ask, well the short answer is because you can, the long answer is there was a need to play specific gender of music throughout the day, and since there was no access to the visual studio I improvise something in Excel and this was the result.<br />
-Now this was made in Microsoft Office 2019, so I can't promess that it works on other version of Microsoft Office, use it at your own risk.
+Now, this was made in Microsoft Office 2019, so I can't promise that it works on other versions of Microsoft Office, use it at your own risk.

 # Use
 Click the [Open Player] button to show the main dialog along with the other actions.